Plant Health Doctors Network

 2. Factsheet App (Pacific Pest, Pathogens, & Weeds) v10.0 with 504 factsheets.

-3. A Level 3 biosecurity approved laboratory facility located the Land Resources Division campus in Fiji.
+3. A Level 3 biosecurity-approved laboratory facility located on the Land Resources Division campus in Fiji.

 4. The Fiji Plant Doctor Network on WhatsApp.